 Think 111 First is a national programme which asks people to contact 111 first if they are thinking about going to the Urgent Care Centre (UCC) or Emergency Department (ED) for an urgent, but not serious or life-threatening, health problem.

-Experienced 111 clinicians will assess your needs over the phone and direct you to the most appropriate local service.
+You will be directed to to the most appropriate local service.
 This could be your GP, pharmacist, the Urgent Care Centre or the Emergency Department (ED).

 Isn't NHS 111 just an information line?